OregonTech-AWallace/CST465Canvas/1-HTML/2-Basic Structure.md

 The title belongs in the document head, but deserves a special callout because it is **required** for the document to be considered valid

 ## Body `<body></body>`
 The body is the location to place all document content.
+All visible content should be placed here, but it would be inaccurate say that all content here is visible.

 ## The Simplest Valid HTML Document
 ```